-Defect found on Russian rocket ahead of US OneWeb launch: Agencies
+Defect found on Russian rocket ahead of US OneWeb launch: agencies

-MOSCOW: A defect has been discovered on part of a Russian space rocket that is due to launch next month carrying satellites into orbit for US startup OneWeb, two Russian news agencies reported on Wednesday (Jan 30).
+MOSCOW: A defect has been discovered on part of a Russian space rocket that is due to launch next month carrying satellites into orbit for U.S. startup OneWeb, two Russian news agencies reported on Wednesday.

 The Russian Soyuz is scheduled to blast off from Guiana Space Centre carrying the first satellites into space for Virginia-based startup OneWeb, which plans to create a worldwide internet service using a network of satellites.